 Our helpline is not available to people who caused or witnessed a fatal or serious injury crash, unless the casualties were family or close friends.

 Helpline officers have specialist skills, training and experience to support those aged 16 and over.
-Staff also receive training in child bereavement and can support families with younger children by signposting them on, or liaising with specialist child bereavement support groups for access to the most appropriate support.
+Staff also receive training in child bereavement and can support families with younger children by providing information and signposting, and by liaising with specialist child bereavement support services to try to facilitate access to the most appropriate support.